 ID badges are critical to the safety and security of a school campus.
 All School District employees are expected to wear a school or School District issued ID at all times while at a school worksite or visiting a School District facility.
+Employees shall secure their ID badges in the same manner as an assigned key to a School District building or classroom.
 All School District employees must sign in at a facility when visiting.